vegaprotocol/specs/protocol/0028-GOVE-governance.md

 ## Governance weighting
 A party on the Vega network will have a weighting for each type of proposal that determines how strongly their vote counts towards the final result.

-To submit a proposal the party has to have more (strictly greater) than a minimum set by a network parameter `governance.proposal.market.minProposerBalance` staked on the Vega network (the network parameter sets the number of tokens).
+To submit a proposal the party has to have more (strictly greater) than a minimum set by a network parameter `governance.proposal.market.minProposerBalance` of the governance tokens staked on the Vega network (the network parameter sets the number of tokens).
 The minimum valid value for this parameter is `0`.

 Weighting will initially be determined by the sum of the locked and staked token balances on the [staking bridge](../non-protocol-specs/0004-NP-APIN-api_node.md).